 The battery is itself the major component of the inverter.
 The health and working of the inverter depends on the battery.
-Batteries are often sold separately from the inverters and have to be bought and installed separately.
+Except in the case of portable inverters, that come with an in-built battery, batteries are often sold separately from the inverters and have to be bought and installed separately.

 Inverter Batteries Protection